 These allow you to save time by scheduling posts, and include content calendar functions to plan a weekly strategy that is timely and relevant to your audience.

 This lets you focus on real-time moments that happen in your business and gives your social media the ideal mix of content to keep people engaged.

 Create a social media policy

 If you’re using staff to contribute to your social media strategy, make sure they fully understand your company’s policies and guidelines.

 Train them on best practices and a set of standards to ensure they always act in a professional manner.
 Include a social media policy in your company handbook and make sure employees sign it.

-Social media can have a negative impact on both the business and its employees, so it’s crucial to ensure everyone understand their responsibilities.
+Social media can have a negative impact on both the business and its employees, so it’s crucial to ensure everyone understands their responsibilities.